tangle-network/server-blueprint/DEPLOY.md

 # Deployment Instructions to Live Testnet

-This document provides step-by-step instructions to deploy and test the MCP Blueprint on a live testnet.
+This document provides step-by-step instructions to deploy and test the Server Blueprint on a live testnet.

 ## Prerequisites